sreeharsha-glitch/Processor-Data-Management/README.md

 Built a single-page application (SPA) that serves as a data visualization and management tool.
 The application allows users to visualize data in the form of graphs and tables, along with providing features for data manipulation and comparison.

+Tech Stack used ReactJS, NodeJS, ExpressJS, and MongoDB.

 # Table Management

 <img width="1470" alt="Screenshot 2024-04-01 at 12 52 56 AM" src="https://github.com/sreeharsha-glitch/Processor-Data-Management/assets/71619460/27f66335-afa5-4bf2-b269-e662422e72b1">